Economics A-level

 What can I go on to do after studying Economics?

-Many of our students go on to study at Economics at Universities including Leeds, Bristol, London School of Economics and others.
+Many of our students go on to study at Economics at University.
+Others have been successful at securing prestigious school-leaver legal/financial apprenticeships.

 What job opportunities are there in Economics?

-There are many job opportunities in Economics including becoming an: -
+There are many job opportunities in Economics including: -

-Economics Consultant who uses analysis and research skills to carry out studies regarding economic scenarios ~(like covid)
+Economist working in the financial sector/civil service and using analysis and research skills to carry out studies regarding economic scenarios

 I haven't done Economics at GCSE, does that matter?